GPUOpen-Archive/Anvil/README.md

 * All command queues are currently assigned a priority of 1.0.
 * DescriptorSetGroup wrapper does not leverage the <releaseable_sets> flag at baking time.
-* PRTs may not work correctly on Vulkan devices which use per-layer miptails.

 These will be addressed at some point in the future.